 Sony Xperia 1 full review

 Just when we thought Sony had settled into a naming pattern for its flagship smartphones it changes track again.
-Before MWC we got a sneak peek at the Xperia 1, the company’s latest stab at smartphone relevancy.
+The grandly named Xperia 1 goes for broke on the latest Sony smartphone philosophy: do what we do best, and unapologetically so.

 Price and availability